 After a few years things got better but mostly because his addictions got worse and would disappear for long stretches.
 My mother would get up early and deliver newspapers, then go clean for others all day.
 It was pretty common for me not to see either of them for days at a time.

 I do have a couple memories of my father during this time, two of which are him overdosing and being rushed to the hospital, one is his attempt to explain to my brother and I how he was cursed.
-His father died at 38, he would die at 38, also, we were probably cursed as well.
+His father died at 36, he would die at 36, also we were probably cursed to die at 36 as well.

 Following this photograph, my parents officially split.
 My brother, mother and I loaded into a utility van stuffed with all we owned and headed East back to Indiana.
 My sister, who had just found out that she was pregnant, would move in with her boyfriend.
-My father turned 38 and took his own life.
+My father, weeks away from his 37th would ensure the curse was indeed real.

 Leave a comment